johnrdowson/py-spectrum/README.md

 },
 ```

-To disable the response parser resolving attribute IDS to name, use the
+To disable the response parser resolving attribute IDs to name, use the
-parameter `resolve_attrs=False`.
+parameter `resolve_attrs=False` in the method call.

 The base attributes which are requested by default are: